 The web is predominantly a text-based medium but that's changing.
 Luckily it is also getting easier to add elements to your site such as slideshows, interactivity, audio and video.
 It’s fine to write that Oxford has a wide diversity of students but it's better to illustrate this in a video.
 Social networking sites like Twitter and Facebook are free - but time consuming to maintain.
 See our advice on video and social media.

 Websites should, ideally, work for all people regardless of their hardware, software, location or physical or mental ability.
-Guidance on creating accessible websites is provided by the World Wide Web Consortium’s (W3C) Web Accessibility Initiative.
+Guidance on creating accessible websites can be found on the digital accessibility section of the communications website.